jwesters/Personal-Writing/Drafts/Weekly Songs.md

       Looking up the lyrics, I found this on [Genius.com](https://genius.com/James-mcmurtry-south-dakota-lyrics): "An unexpected early and wicked October blizzard hit western South Dakota from October 3-5 in 2013, killing 10,000 – 20,000 cattle.
 	  This is a story song about a fellow who lived through it and sees it as just one more of life’s cruel turns."

-	  Also, how can you not want to listen to a song when the first verse is the following lyrics?
+	  Also, how can you not want to listen to a song when the first verse is the following?

 	  	"It was the 23rd of May
 		When I heard the sergeant say